dlwong/Password-Recovery-BE/README.md

 # Implement Password Recovery on the Conduit Codebase

 I've left the template [Conduit](https://github.com/gothinkster/realworld) code alone.
-I've add password recovery flow
+I've add password recovery flow for the backend API endpoint.

 1. Client enters recovery email
 2. Backend checks email in the database
 3. Yes, the email exists, it sends an email to the client to click and enter a new password.
-   No, tells client the email doesn't exist
+</br> No, tells client the email doesn't exist.
+Status 400
 4. Sends new password to backend which replaces the old password with the new one.
-The token attached to the email is sent along with the password to check for validity in token and time
+The token attached to the email is sent along with the password to check for validity in token and time.
+</br> If the token is invalid or expired then the new password will not be saved and send a Status 401

 # Getting started